Engineering Sustainable Change

-A favorite internal saying at Brendle Group has been: “it’s all about the party!”.
+A favorite internal saying at Brendle Group has been “it’s all about the party!”
 We have used parties for all occasions – to celebrate our team, pivotal company events, major milestones, and just because.
 Along the way, we’ve also used a party-themed analogy to describe the evolution of our company and our industry.
-In the earliest days, we were the people no one wanted to talk to at the cocktail party.
-That is, if we even got an invite to begin with… sniff.
+In the earliest days, we were the people no one wanted to talk to at the cocktail party…if we even got an invite to begin with (sniff).
 “Engineering for the greater good – what?”
 “A business case for sustainability – huh?”
 Clearly crazy talk from offerors in a niche industry.

 Over time, Brendle Group became people that other party-goers actually wanted to talk to – imagine!
 The cocktail party conversation became, “Brendle Group: we know we want to be sustainable, but what does that even mean?
 Can you help?”
 “Hmmm… this triple bottom line – people, planet and prosperity – of sustainability makes a lot sense.”
 We even threw a few parties ourselves – and people came!
 I remember when we finished one of our first larger projects and took time out to celebrate as a group – in part, because there were enough “BGers” to justify a company party.
-(A good practice to remember today, even if on a different scale with our larger team).
 I have good party memories of Gailmarie Kimmel reading a poem at our 10-year anniversary.
 Then, when celebrating the company’s move into our Fort Collins headquarters building in 2010, I recall Judy toasting Dan for all his leadership (aka blood, sweat and tears) to create Brendle Group’s new (high-performing) home.
 I think back to the faces of long time Brendle Group friends – like Geraldine Link and Denise Julianna – who joined our 15-year party.

 Soon, Brendle Group will be throwing another party – a celebration of our own 2017 Brendle Group team.
-These team celebration parties too have evolved over the twenty years of Brendle Group.
-For example, Dan and Judy generously hosted our entire team in their home (also high-performing;) for many, many of the early years.
-These days, our team has grown to a size that extends way beyond the size of cozy get-togethers.
+These celebrations too have evolved over the 20 years of Brendle Group.
+For example, Dan and Judy generously hosted our entire team in their home (also high-performing) for many, many of the early years.
+These days, our team has grown to a size that extends way beyond those cozy get-togethers.
 Regardless of the size and location, Brendle Group parties reflect a company tradition to take time out to say thanks to our team and our team family.

 Cheers to another 20 years, Brendle Group!